droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>The sound of a snapping twig cuts through the silence like shattering glass.
 A bush behind you rustles—then abruptly falls still.</p>
 </div>

-The rustling bush hides the Vistani **bandit** Eliza.
+The rustling bush hides the Vistani **[Elite Charlatan](https://2e.aonprd.com/NPCs.aspx?ID=889)** Eliza.
 If the players disregard her, she continues to shadow the players as they approach the crossroads.
 Otherwise, if the players confront her, she reacts as follows:

 **If the players call out to Eliza**, she remains hidden and doesn't respond.